 On Aug.
 31, 2010, Obama goes on national TV to declare an end to conflict in Iraq during a national address from the Oval Office.

 Obama leads a briefing on the situation in Libya in this photo taken aboard Air Force One on March 21, 2011.
 After weeks of calling on dictator Muammar Gaddafi to end his attacks on the Libyan opposition, the president announced that U.S. military intervention had begun.

-In this now famous photo, Obama watches the U.S. military raid on Osama bin Laden's compound in Pakistan on May 1, 2011, with members of his security team.
+In this photo, Obama watches the U.S. military raid on Osama bin Laden's compound in Pakistan on May 1, 2011, with members of his security team.
 That evening, the president announced the death of the 9/11 mastermind to the nation in a televised address.

 Obama made history in May 2012, when he become the first sitting president to openly support same-sex marriage.
 He announced his stance in an interview with ABC's Robin Roberts.

 On Nov.
 6, 2012, Obama was elected to a second term as president, beating Republican Mitt Romney with 332 electoral votes and 51 percent of the popular vote.

 In what's become another seminal moment in his presidency, Obama wipes away a tear while addressing the school shooting in at Sandy Hook Elementary School in Newtown, Connecticut, in December 2012 that killed 20 children and six staff members.

 Numerous setbacks and scandals have cast a cloud over Obama's second term, such as the National Security Agency spying scandal and IRS emails showing the agency discriminated against conservative groups.
 His current approval rating is among the lowest in presidential history.